 Palliative care can be provided at home, in a hospital, palliative care unit or hospice, or residential aged care facility.
 Services vary because palliative care is different in each state and territory.

 Wherever you receive end-of-life care, the different health professionals in your palliative care team can offer a range of services to assist you.
-These can include your GP, community nurse, oncologist, pharmacist, palliative care specialist, psychiatrist, dietician, occupational therapist and spiritual care practitioner, among others.
+These can include your GP, community nurse, pharmacist, palliative care specialist, psychiatrist, dietician, occupational therapist, social worker and spiritual care practitioner, among others.

 Understanding the different roles can help you work out what support is available and who to ask about particular issues.